 Dizziness: There may be severe dizziness/vertigo after surgery for 3-5 days.
 This usually subsides rapidly and depending upon age, general physical condition, and baseline level of activity, some unsteadiness may be present for 3 weeks to 3 months.
 In a small minority of patients, the sensation of dizziness or imbalance persists indefinitely after surgery due to failure in vestibular compensation by the un-operated ear.

 Postoperative Headache: Headaches immediately following surgery are well managed with pain medications.
-Persistent headaches for greater than 3 months are rare but are most common following the retrosigmoid/suboccipital approach.
+This approach rarely results in headaches persisting for greater than 3 months.